wpmudev/shared-ui-react/packages/react-modal/docs/notes/docs-slider-one.md

 This modal sample simulates the Hustle plugin when the user triggers a modal to create a new opt-in.

-The idea is to move users between steps and move forward or backward, depending on the case.
-Each step is a modal, and you can configure it to have independent properties, like different sizes.
+The idea is to move users between steps and move forward or backward.
+Each step is a modal and can configure to have independent properties, like different sizes.

-In our example, you will see we move from a large modal to a small modal and vice versa.
+In this example, notice we move from a large modal to a small modal and vice versa.
+It also includes an animation to give users the perception of moving from left to right or right to left, depending on the case.

-> The code below won't contain the entire markup used on the sample listed in this story, but it will include the base actions and structure.
+> The code below will not contain the entire markup used on the sample listed in this story, but it will include the base actions and structure.

 #### **Step One**